kawsark/terraform-aws-s3-tests/README.md

 - If you end up using Private Terraform Enterprise (TFE) in AWS, you can also use the EC2 instance profile.
 - Witn the SaaS implementation of TFE you would need to provide AWS keys with suitable IAM policy to the AWS provider so that it could then assume some other role.

-## Pre-requisite:
+## Pre-requisites:
 You will need an AWS Role ARN that will be the target of Assume Role.
-You can find the ARN from the Console or search via AWS CLI:
+You can find the ARN from the Console or search via AWS CLI, then attempt an assume role via `aws sts assume-role` command:
 ```
+export role_name=<name_of_existing_role>
-aws iam list-roles --query "Roles[?RoleName == 'test-role'].[RoleName, Arn]"
+aws iam list-roles --query "Roles[?RoleName == '${role_name}'].[RoleName, Arn]"
+aws sts assume-role --role-arn "<role_arn>" --role-session-name AWSCLI-Session
 ```

 ## Steps using TFE SaaS: